PhD @ CERVO recruitment competition

 View the Biophotonics program website.

 PhD programs typically last four years, with possible extension to a fifth year.
 Students receive financial support through various scholarships for the complete duration of their studies.
 The supervision of student is ensured by the laboratory director, with possible co-supervision in the cases of multidisciplinary programs.
 A student thesis committee, formed by experts chosen by the student and director, offers guidance throughout the PhD.
 Basic knowledge of French is recommended but not required to enroll in the PhD programs.
 Advanced knowledge of English is required.
-Course material and exams can be written in French or English.
+Most courses are taught in French, but assignments and exams can be written in French or English.

 About Université Laval